-We made an attempt to make the LibreOffice suite look like Microsoft Office.
+We attempted to make the LibreOffice suite look like Microsoft Office.
 Is it possible?
 Let’s find out.

-LibreOffice is a free and open-source office productivity suite that provides you a complete collection of applications.
+LibreOffice is a free and open-source office productivity suite that provides you with a complete collection of applications.
 It consists of a Word processor (Writer), a spreadsheet program (Calc), Presentation (Impress), and a drawing program (Draw).
-It also gives you a stand-alone database system LibreOffice Base while LibreOffice Math is a program that helps students, researchers to write formulas and equations.
+It also gives you a stand-alone database system LibreOffice Base while LibreOffice Math is a program that helps students and researchers write formulas and equations.

-That said, if you can make LibreOffice look like Microsoft Office, then it is much easier for first-time users to adopt – mostly coming from Microsoft Office background.
-The look and feel play a big part in users’ minds including their muscle memory and familiarity of colors, menu items.
+That said, if you can make LibreOffice look like Microsoft Office, it is much easier for first-time users to adopt – mostly coming from a Microsoft Office background.
+The look and feel play a big part in users’ minds, including their muscle memory, familiarity with colours, and menu items.

 Of course, you can not make it exactly like Microsoft Office because of different icons, fonts, etc. However, you can make it look up to a certain amount.

 LibreOffice has a “Ribbon” style toolbar called Tabbed Bar.
 However, it has many toolbar options (see below).
 For this guide, I have used the Tabbed bar option.

 - Open LibreOffice and go to

 Menu > View > User Interface.

 - Click on Apply to All.